alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ## Make the effect part of the type

 The next step is to stop returning the API result directly.
-Instead, return a value that describes the request, so callers can keep composing it without committing to an invocation policy.
+Instead, return a recipe for the request so callers can keep composing it without committing to an execution policy.

 Represent the API request explicitly: